 Do I need to contact a potential supervisor before I submit my application and/or during the IMPRS selection process?

 A: No. You may want to contact them if you, for instance, have specific questions about the project or project proposal.
 Please note, however, that our supervisors may not always be able to address all questions.

 How will my application be reviewed?

 A: All applications will be reviewed by the IMPRS coordinator in a first step and shortlisted by the recruiting IMPRS faculty members in a second step.
-Up to 25 shortlisted applicants will be invited to a Selection Symposium that takes place in Cologne, Germany on March 21-24, 2022.
-Depending on the COVID-10 infection dynamics, we may need to move the Selection Symposium partially or fully online.
+Shortlisted applicants will be invited to a Selection Symposium that takes place online from March 19 to March 25, 2024.
 Successful applicants will be offered a position soon after the Selection Symposium, i.e. in April 2023.
 They will be given the option to visit Cologne before starting the PhD.

 What is the IMPRS's working language?